Dangler (narrative)

-Dangler is a literary term meaning a plotline that is metaphorically left to "dangle" or "hang".
-A dangler, or dangling plotline, is a plot device in fiction where a plotline is forgotten, phased out and eventually dropped, thus a resolution is never achieved.
-Although dangling plotlines can occur in all forms of media, they typically appear in comic books, movies and book sequels, where the original writer or creative team can be replaced.
+Dangler is a narrative term meaning a plotline that remains unresolved or is metaphorically left to "dangle" or "hang": a type of major plothole.
+A dangler, or dangling plotline, is an unanticipated (and thus, usually, unintended) feature in fiction where a plotline is forgotten, phased out, or eventually dropped, thus a resolution is never achieved.
+The reason may vary: forgetfulness or lack of attention on the part of the creator, the firing or death of the creator, the inability of the creator to resolve details while under a deadline, the corporate termination of the creative project, etc. Although dangling plotlines can occur in all forms of media, they typically appear in comic books, movies, and book sequels, where the original writer or creative team is frequently replaced.

 Reasons for danglers

 Typically, a writer will pepper the main story with smaller back-stories.
 It then becomes evident to the reader that these smaller back-stories have the potential to build up into a bigger story and reach a conclusion of some sort.

 Editorial mandate can also force a writer to drop a building plotline due to fan backlash or an editor's lack of interest to pursue such a plot.